 \subsection{Kloosterman sums over primes}

-The proof for medium and large $P$ in~\cite[Section~4.3]{F13} (see also Section~\ref{sec:prelim} below for precise definition of these ranges) uses various bounds from~\cite{FS} on Kloosterman sums over primes.
-More precisely, which for real $z\ge y \ge 1$ real numbers and nonzero integer $a$ we are interested in the sums
+The proof for medium and large $P$ in~\cite[Section~4.3]{F13} (see also Section~\ref{sec:prelim} below for precise definition of these ranges) uses various bounds from~\cite{FS} on Kloosterman sums over primes, which are our main tool as well.
+More precisely, for real $z\ge y \ge 1$ and a nonzero integer $a$ we are interested in the sums

 First, we record the following result of Korolev and Changa~\cite[Theorem~1]{KC}, which we use instead of the bound from~\cite[Theorem~3.2]{FS}, employed in~\cite{F13}.

 \begin{lemma} If $p^{3/2}\ge z \ge p^{12/13}$, where $p$ is prime, we have for every $\varepsilon>0$